IsNotRicardo/docker-javafx-guide/docs/docker-javafx-guide.md

 In order to run a JavaFX application in a Docker container, you need to have an X server installed on your machine.
 This will allow the JavaFX application to display its GUI on your device.
-In this guide, we will use Xming as our X server.
-You can install Xming by:
+In this guide, we will use Xming as our X server, which you can install:

 - [Through Chocolatey](#through-chocolatey), a package manager for Windows.
 - [Through the Xming installer](#through-the-xming-installer).